stormasm/dbnotes/datafusion/context.md

 go to line 1044 to review how the code works

-This is where the final register_table on SchemaProvidier happens.
+This is where the final register_table on SchemaProvider happens.

 [SchemaProvider](https://docs.rs/datafusion/latest/datafusion/catalog/schema/index.html)